Everything you need to know about the 7 swing states that could decide the election

 If both candidates win all the states that solidly and likely lean their way, Harris would still need 44 electoral votes from the tossup states to win, and Trump would need 51.
 Here’s a roadmap of each candidate’s route through the swing states to the White House, and the key voters and issues in each state, in order of their number of electoral votes.

 Pennsylvania is arguably the most important battleground state because it has 19 electoral votes, the most of any swing state, and it's hard to imagine either candidate winning the White House without it.
-According to calculations by election analyst Nate Silver, the candidate who wins Pennsylvania has more than a 90% chance of winning the White House.
+According to election analyst Nate Silver, the candidate who wins Pennsylvania has more than a 90% chance of winning the White House.

-When it comes to the issues and key demographics, Pennsylvania is a microcosm of America.
-The economy is transitioning from manufacturing to newer industries, it has a massive energy sector – where fracking is a major issue, and agriculture is still the state’s second largest industry.
-Demographically, the majority of the population is white, but there are growing immigrant communities.
+Demographically, the majority of the population is white, but the immigrant population is increasing.
 Twelve percent of the population is black, just under the national total of 13%.
-The two major cities, Philadelphia and Pittsburgh, lean Democratic, and the vast rural stretches between them are dominated by Republicans.
+The two major cities, Philadelphia and Pittsburgh, lean blue, and the vast rural stretches between them are dominated by Republicans.

 Harris currently leads by less than 1 point, meaning it’s a dead tie.
 In 2020, Joe Biden only won the state by 1.2 points.